 It’s also worth noting that 4K is the way to go if you’re looking for special features like HDR.

 We have to give 1080p TVs the edge in terms of content, at least for now.
-Sure, there are plenty of YouTube and Netflix shows that offer 4K streaming, but it’s not universal quite yet.
+Sure, plenty of YouTube and Netflix shows offer 4K streaming, but it’s not universal quite yet.
 You’ll stand a better chance of finding content in 1080p, though it may upscale if you have a fancier TV.
-Many new gaming consoles like the Xbox Series X and PlayStation 5 support 4K content, so gamers may want to splurge.
+In addition, many new gaming consoles like the Xbox Series X and PlayStation 5 support 4K content, so gamers may want to splurge.

 Availability and cost